UC Davis Drug & Alcohol Testing Program

 - Clinic Passport

-Prior to sending an employee to be tested, the supervisor must contact the Designated Employer Representative (DER) to request a Clinic Passport.
+Prior to sending an employee to be tested, the supervisor must contact the Designated Employer Representative (DER) to request an order to be set up in the online system for screening.
 In the event that the department must perform a Post Accident Test or Reasonable Suspicion test outside normal business hours, the supervisor should download and complete the form, then fax a copy to the DER for her records.

 - Receipt of Alcohol and Drug Abuse Policy (FMCSA)